eddyerburgh/jest-transform-stub/README.md

 # jest-transform-stub

-Jest doesn't handle non JavsaScript assets by default.
+Jest doesn't handle non JavaScript assets by default.

 You can use this module to avoid errors when importing non JavaScript assets.